Target Usage: To work with an existing remote repository.

 Preparation Create a GitHub account if you don't have one yet.

-1 Go to the GitHub repo you want to fork e.g., samplerepo-things
+1 Go to the GitHub repo you want to fork, e.g., samplerepo-things

-2 Click on the
+2 Click the

-- un-tick the
+- uncheck the

 [ ] Copy the main branch onlyoption, so that you get copies of other branches (if any) in the repo.
+You'll learn more about branches in a later lesson.

 done!